-Depending on how serious your stroke is you may stay in hospital for anything from a few days to few months, and you may stay on the stroke unit or move to a rehabilitation ward.
-You'll work with a team of different health professionals.
+Depending on how serious your stroke is you may stay in hospital for anything from a few days to a few months.
+You might move to a rehabilitation ward.
+You'll work with a team of health professionals specialising in stroke.

 Starting your recovery